saiichihashimoto/sanity-typed/packages/types/README.md

 ## Usage

 Use `defineConfig`, `defineType`, `defineField`, and `defineArrayMember` from this library exactly as you would from [sanity's own exports](https://www.sanity.io/docs/schema-field-types#e5642a3e8506).
-Then, you can `InferValue` to have the typescript type!
+Then, you can `InferSchemaValues` to have the typescript types!

 ```typescript
 // import { defineArrayMember, defineConfig, defineField, defineType } from "sanity";